EVEREST | Nepal

 - Overhead lighting

-- Queen sized bed with linen, pillows and comforter
+- Queen sized bed with linens, pillows, and comforter

-- Table & chairs for a work station
+- Table and chairs for working and relaxing

 - Viewing window with curtains

-- Covered foyer/entryway with shoe rack & private gear storage
+- Covered entryway with shoe rack and gear storage

-- Single bed with linen, pillow and comforter
+- Single bed with linens, pillow, and comforter

 - Overhead lighting